brickstool/ansible-role-consul-template/README.md

 For example, you can have multiple consul-template instances templating entirely separate consul-template templates for any number of services which, theoretically, could be the consul-template templates used by other instantiated consul-templates for templating consul-template templates.

-Not that I'd recommend that sort of thing :slightly_smiling:face:
+Not that I'd recommend that sort of thing :slightly_smiling_face:

 ## Requirements